-At 31 December 2019, the Group had net current liabilities position of Rs 1.03m and the Company had net current asset position of Rs 12.7m (2018: Rs 19.5m and Rs 24.2m net current assets position respectively).
+At 31 December 2020, the Group had net current asset position of Rs 61.62m and the Company had net current asset position of Rs 71.11m (2019: Rs 1.03m net current liabilities position and Rs 12.7m net current assets position respectively).
 The directors consider there is no going concern issue given that the Group and Company has sufficient resources to meet its short-term obligations.
 Therefore, the financial statements continue to be prepared on the going concern basis.